-Rep. Conyers pushes law to penalize states like Michigan with emergency manager laws
+Conyers pushes law to penalize states with EM laws

 Washington — A new bill in Congress seeks to withhold a portion of federal grant funding from states with emergency manager laws that permit “unchecked” decision-making by state-appointed managers in financially distressed cities.